assertible/deployments/README.md

     CI pipeline w/ GitHub deployment events:

-    The most basic way to use this integration is to use our limited two line script:
+    The most basic way to use this integration is to use our limited two line script (copy it into your CI or manual deploy script):

     ```
     DEPLOY_ID=$(curl -XPOST --verbose "https://$GH_TOKEN@api.github.com/repos/$TRAVIS_REPO_SLUG/deployments" -H "Content-Type:application/json" --data '{"ref":"master", "auto_merge":false, "required_contexts": []}' | python -c "import json,sys;obj=json.load(sys.stdin);print obj['id'];")
-    curl -XPOST "https://$GH_TOKEN@api.github.com/repos/$TRAVIS_REPO_SLUG/deployments/$DEPLOY_ID/statuses" --data '{"state":"success"}'
+    curl -XPOST "https://$GH_TOKEN@api.github.com/repos/$REPO/deployments/$DEPLOY_ID/statuses" --data '{"state":"success"}'
     ```

-    For a more extensive set of features, you may with to use the `github_deploy` script.
+    For a more comprehensive set of features, you may with to use the `github_deploy` script.
 It has several improvements over the short two-line script:

-    - Support for pending deployments
+    - Support for Pending deployments

     - Support for `environment_url`

+    Assertible uses the `environment_url` to dynamically identify the host your web app is being served from.
+Assertible will then run your tests against the service being deployed (as opposed to testing your production service).

     - Support for `auto_inactive`

     Using the `github_deploy` script is For example: